mattthehat/weather-app/README.md

 # weather-app
 ## Simple weather app build with Express JS
-Run npm install and npm start to use
+Run npm install and npm run dev to use